vmware-tanzu/tanzu-dev-portal/content/guides/python/cnb-gs-python.md

 featured: true
 sortTitle: "Python Buildpacks"
 weight: 2
-description: "Turn your Python applications into Docker containers in no time with Buildpacks."
+description: "Package your Python applications into Docker containers in no time with Buildpacks."
 topics:
 - Python
 - Containers